 (Applicant Tracking Systems work on a keyword matching method, where the ATS software matches the key skils in the resume with the key skills written in the Job Description.)

 So here is a chance to learn a great deal about online job industry and customize your job-hunt accordingly.

 Why the need for Online Job Search Sites & Portals?

-As part of servicing our clients, we have to sift through dozens of job search sites to find the ones which would suit them the most.
+As part of servicing our clients, we have to sift through dozens of best site to post resume to find the ones which would suit them the most.
 While no one will tell you this, but the truth is that there isn't a single best job search site which can cater to all the different requirements.

 A lot depends of the profile of the individual and what s/he is looking for.
 Are you looking for an internship?
 Are you an entry-level professional?
 Are you shifting industries?
 The answers to these questions will tell which job search site would be the best one for you.

 Here are a few parameters which we use, and which you too, can use to evaluate different job search portals: